fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 [WinCairo port](https://trac.webkit.org/wiki/BuildingCairoOnWindows) is the only one redistributable upstream Windows port.
 It supports both WebKit1 and WebKit2, but it [plans to remove WebKit1](https://bugs.webkit.org/show_bug.cgi?id=194904).
+WinCairo WebKit2 doesn't support Accelerated Compositing at the moment.

 It supports only 64bit.
-Its JavaScriptCore supports LLInt Asm, baseline JIT and DFG JIT, but FTL JIT.
+Its JavaScriptCore supports LLInt Asm, baseline JIT and DFG JIT, but neither FTL JIT nor Web Assembly.

 The latest built binary can be downloaded from Buildbot.